Study in Romania: Student Visas & Permits

 Find a program

-• Your passport and two passport-sized photos
+- Your passport and two passport-sized photos

-• An acceptance letter from your school, signed by the Ministry of Education
+- An acceptance letter from your school, signed by the Ministry of Education

-• Proof of a place to live - your school can issue you with a letter stating that you have a place to live in dorms
+- Proof of a place to live - your school can issue you with a letter stating that you have a place to live in dorms

-Once you’re in Romania, you’ll then have ninety days to register.
-You’ll need to go to your nearest Immigration Office.
+Once you're in Romania, you'll have ninety days to register.
+You'll need to go to your nearest Immigration Office.
 The HQ is in Bucharest, but there are offices elsewhere.

 You’ll need to take the following:

-• Your letter of acceptance
+- Your letter of acceptance

-• Your passport with visa
+- Your passport with visa

-• Your rental agreement
+- Your rental agreement

-• A medical certificate giving you a clean bill of health - if you’re over twenty-six, you’ll also need to present your insurance documents
+- A medical certificate giving you a clean bill of health.
+If you're over twenty-six, you'll also need to present your insurance documents

-You’ll then be issued a residency card.
-This is valid for one year.
-You’ll need to renew it for each year that you’re in Romania.
-Your residency card allows you to work for up to four hours a day, or twenty-eight hours a week.
-You’ll be taxed like a Romanian citizen.
-Do bear in mind, though, that it can be difficult to find work if you don’t speak good Romanian.
+Your residency card allows you to work up to four hours a day or twenty-eight hours a week.
+You'll be taxed like a Romanian citizen.
+Remember, though, that it can be challenging to find work if you don't speak good Romanian.

 Overview